yweiss0/Hadar_Fisher_webapp/README.md

 **hadar_faiss_index/** - Contains the embeddings for the chatbot using free models (not in use currently as we have switched to LightRAG with OpenAI LLM).

-**new_lightrag_working_dir/** - The active directory containing embeddings and knowledge for the LightRAG chatbot, currently in use.
+**new_lightrag_working_dir/** - The active directory containing embeddings and knowledge for the LightRAG chatbot, currently not in use.

 **FREE_MODELS_app_with_chatbot.py** - Code for the chatbot using free models (via OpenRouter.ai), but not in use currently.